sergen116/partner-event-gateway-modular/docs/ARCHITECTURE.md

 # Architecture

 > System architecture, module boundaries, and how the design addresses each
 > non-functional concern from the case spec.
-Companion to the [README](../README.md)
+Companion to the
-> (build/run) and the [diagrams](diagrams/) folder.
+> [README](../README.md) (build/run, assumptions, time spent) and the
+> [diagrams](diagrams/) folder (visuals + scaling rationale).

 ## 1. Overview

-The Partner Event Gateway is a multi-tenant ingest platform for operational events from external commerce/logistics partners.
+The Partner Event Gateway is a multi-tenant ingest platform for operational events from external commerce / logistics partners.
 Partners authenticate with HMAC-SHA256, submit events over HTTPS, and the platform durably accepts, asynchronously processes, audits, and exposes those events for query.

-The design is shaped by five properties from the case spec:
+Five properties from the case spec shape the design:

 1. **Per-tenant isolation** — partners must not see or affect each other's events.
 2. **At-least-once delivery with idempotency** — accepted events must not be lost; duplicates must not double-process.